elomasney/Spill-the-Beau-Tea/README.md

 - To provide a contact admin section by email for user queries or suggested products to be included in the site

 ## **UX**
 This website was designed for makeup lovers who are looking for honest product reviews from everyday makeup users with the end goal of identifying the products they like and are worth purchasing.
-The design of this website is fun and inviting with the use of vivid imagery and a bold and vibrant colour palette.
+The design of this website is fun and inviting with the use of vivid imagery and a bright and vibrant colour palette.
 The idea is to to create a reliable review platform for users and encourage users to want to sign up and create content and express their honest opinions on products.
 It is user-friendly, and easy to navigate with clear calls to action.

 ### **_User Stories_**
 - As a user I would like to understand the purpose of the website